 Health Declaration Form

-Like most countries worldwide, Chile will also be requiring all passengers, both citizens and tourists, to fill out this online health declaration form before arriving in Chile.
+Like most countries worldwide, Chile will also be requiring all passengers, both citizens and tourists, to fill out this online health declaration form at most 48 hours before arriving in Chile.

 Health Protocols While Visiting Chile